 4. Cynthia E. Morgan Memorial Scholarship

-Established in 2005, the Cynthia E. Morgan Memorial Scholarship awards $1,000 yearly to honor the Baltimore native whose life was tragically cut short by stomach cancer.
-It’s reserved for first generation college students who plan to attend accredited Maryland colleges to pursue medical-related professions.
-Acceptable majors include clinical laboratory science, nursing, pharmacy, physiotherapy, occupational therapy, dietetics, bioengineering, and public health.
-Applications are incomplete without a 500-word, typed personal goals essay.
+Established in 2005, the Cynthia E. Morgan Memorial Scholarship awards $1,000 yearly.
+It honors the Baltimore native whose life was tragically cut short by stomach cancer.
+It’s reserved for a first generation college student who plans to attend accredited Maryland colleges.
+They must plan to pursue medical-related professions.
+Acceptable majors include:

 Contact